seamplex/feenox/doc/sds.md

 $
 ```

-For example, the following she-banged input file can be used to compute the derivative of a column with respect to the other as a UNIX filter:
+For example, the following she-banged input file can be used to [compute the derivative of a column with respect to the other as a Unix filter](https://seamplex.com/feenox/examples/basic.html#computing-the-derivative-of-a-function-as-a-unix-filter):

 ```{.feenox include="derivative.fee"}
 ```